-Also known as a herniated, slipped, or ruptured disc, a torn disc is a condition in which the outer layer of one of the intervertebral discs that cushion vertebrae in the spine tears and allows the jelly-like inner layer of that disc to leak out.
+Also known as a ruptured, herniated or slipped disc, a torn disc is a condition in which the outer layer of one of the spinal discs that cushion vertebrae develops a tear.
+In some cases, this rupture allows the gel-like center of that disc to leak out.

 Symptoms of a torn disc include:

 - Pain in the neck or back

 - Tingling sensation